Aslan bey Safikurdski: Political career

 With the establishment of Azerbaijan Democratic Republic, Safikurdski was elected member to the Executive Committee of Ganja Uyezd.
 On June 18, 1918, he was a part of the diplomatic delegation of Azerbaijan along with Musavat leader Mammad Amin Rasulzade, Khalil Khasmammadov, Akbar agha Sheykhulislamov which was sent to the conference in Istanbul to seek alliance with the Ottoman government.
 On December 26, 1918, when the third cabinet of ADR was formed, he was appointed Minister of Postal Service and Telegraph.
 The third government was dismissed on March 14, 1919.
 With formation of the fourth cabinet of ADR, Safikurdski was appointed the Minister of Labor and Justice.
-He's often credited for his labor reforms and salary increased for government workers.
+He's often credited with his labor reforms and salary increased for government workers.

 After Bolshevik takeover of Azerbaijan on April 28, 1920, Safikurdski held various positions within the legal system of Azerbaijan, among them a position of a Deputy Commissar at the Ministry of Justice of Azerbaijan SSR and legal council to Azeroil Union.
 He died from long-term illness in 1937.